 Abrupt movements can cause turbulence allowing vapors to escape.
-For example, Most people walk at a velocity of approximately 250 fpm (about 3 miles per hour).
-Wakes or vortices form behind a person who is walking, and velocities in those vortices exceed 250 fpm.
+For example, most people walk at a velocity of approximately 250 feet per minute (about 3 miles per hour).
+Wakes or vortices form behind a person who is walking, and velocities in those vortices exceed 250 feet per minute.
 When a person walks in front of an open fume hood, the vortices can overcome the fume hood face velocity and pull contaminants out of the fume hood, into the vortex, and into the laboratory.